ACTIVITIES FOR EVERYONE

 Located in Snæfellsnes peninsula, elected among Top 100 Sustainable Destinations 2014, we value nature and environment.
 We will therefore recommend our partners GO WEST who offer eco-friendly outdoor experiences and travel opportunities.
 That means you travel with them without compromising nature, local culture, environment or safety.
 Their mission is to minimize impact on the environment and to maximize the guest’s experience of Icelandic nature and culture.
 GO WEST offers a variety of day tours and tailor made tours just for you.

 Explore the Breiðafjörður Bay by boat, take in the breath-taking nature, visit the quiet island Flatey, and much more.
 SEATOURS are based in Stykkisholmur and have organized sightseeing trips all year round.
 Take time as well to explore Stykkisholmur, a town which is well known for it´s well preserved old houses in the oldest part and therefore has the feeling of a living museum.

-ADVENTURE TOURS ON SNAEFELLSJÖKULL GLACIER
+UNFORGETTABLE TOURS WITH SUMMIT ADVENTURE GUIDES ON SNAEFELLSJÖKULL GLACIER

 FISHING ON AND AROUND THE SNAEFELLSNES PENINSULA